Perirobot space representation for HRI: measuring and designing collaborative workspace coverage by diverse sensors: Discussion

 \section{Discussion}

 The central idea of our approach is the simple evaluation of integrated sensors with different properties.
-We consider this work a first step that could be extended in multiple ways.
+We consider this work a first step that could be extended in multiple directions.
 Our approach can be interpreted in two ways.
-First, given a sensor setup, what are the proper, i.e., safe and efficient, ways of achieving the task.
-Or, given a task, determine the optimal sensor setup.
+First, given a task, determine the optimal sensor setup.
+Second, given a sensor setup, what is the best setup of the task---e.g. the position of the robot and operator in the workspace.
 For our presented multi-sensor grid search to determine the optimal sensor setup, we could consider additional criteria (e.g., space limitations or sensor costs to find the best price--performance ratio).

 Our approach can capture the differences between sensors of the same type, as revealed by different suggestions for placing the LIDAR sensor and the RGB-D camera (see Figs. \ref{fig:exp1_heatmap}, \ref{fig:exp3_heatmap}).
 Moreover, the known robot pose can be integrated into the occupied space, as shown in the multi-sensor experiment (see \fig{\ref{fig:exp2_octomap}}), to disfavor sensor variants observing only the robot and not the space around.
 We found a difference between the $F_1$ and $\kappa$ scores for the best placements for the sensors.
 This is probably caused by the $F_1$ score overlooking the correctly detected free space.